btrettel/plint/README.md

 - When an article should not create an element, add `#` to the beginning of that word.
 For terms that introduce multiple elements that contain multiple words (like "at least one"), it is necessary to place the `#` not at the first term (for example: `at #least one`) for the moment.
 - When a claim element was introduced properly as a singular element but later referred to as plural, the character `!` can be used to erase the plural.
 For example, `[expected traffic delays!;` will be interpreted as `[expected traffic delay];`.
 - Sometimes getting plint to properly parse claim elements requires adding text.
 Text put between backticks (`` ` ``) will be added to the claim for the antecedent basis check but not used otherwise.
 Here are some examples:
     - The limitation "upper and lower nozzles" should introduce an "upper nozzle" and a "lower nozzle".
-So, "upper and lower nozzles" could be annotated as `` {upper `nozzle| `and {lower nozzles!| ``.
+So, "upper and lower nozzles" could be marked as `` {upper `nozzle| `and {lower nozzles!| ``.
     - Sometimes claim elements are introduced properly as a plural element but later referred in plural.
 For example, a claim may introduce "adjacent TMEs" but later refer to "each adjacent TME".
-The latter can be annotated as `` each {adjacent TME`s`| `` to add the plural for the antecedent basis checker.
+The latter can be marked as `` each {adjacent TME`s`| `` to add the plural for the antecedent basis checker.

 See [demo-claims.txt](demo-claims.txt) below for the basic notation (`|`) in use.